This old-fashioned “poke” cake, made with orange-flavored gelatin, is decorated with a spider web design for Halloween.

-Combine cake mix, melted butter, 1 1/4 cups water and eggs in large bowl.
+Combine cake mix, melted butter, 1 1/4 cups water and eggs in bowl.
 Beat according to package directions to make marbled effect.
-Bake for 29 to 32 minutes or until toothpick inserted in center comes out clean.
-Cool completely (at least 1 hour).
+Bake 29-32 minutes or until toothpick inserted in center comes out clean.
+Cool completely, at least 1 hour.

 Poke holes, 1-inch deep and every 2 inches, in cake with meat fork or wooden skewer.

 Dissolve gelatin in boiling water; stir in cold water.
 Slowly pour warm gelatin mixture over cake.
-Refrigerate until chilled (2 to 3 hours).
+Refrigerate 2-3 hours or until chilled .

-Meanwhile, combine all frosting ingredients in medium bowl.
+Combine all frosting ingredients in bowl.
 Beat at low speed until moistened.
 Increase speed to high; beat until creamy.
 Spread frosting over cake.